S. A. Ajayi: Early life and education

 Ajayi was born on 2 December 1910 in Kabba Province, in the Northern Nigeria Protectorate, present-day Ogidi, Ijumu, Kogi State, Nigeria.
 In 1925, Ajayi enrolled into Ovim Central School, Okigwe Division of the old Eastern Region, for his primary school education.
 From 1930 to 1936, he attended Etinan Institute, Akwa Ibom and Ibadan Grammar School, for his secondary school education.
-He preceded to CMS Teachers School, Coal Camp, Enugu to gain more knowledge in education and study to become a teacher.
+He then went to CMS Teachers School, Coal Camp, Enugu to gain more knowledge in education and study to become a teacher.
 After his education, he moved to Enugu, where he taught at Christ Church School, Enugu and later at St. David's Kudeti, High School, Ibadan, before returning home in 1939 to join the Public Works Department as a career civil servant.
 He started as a Road Inspector for P.W.D in the Kabba Native Authority and rose to become an Inspector of works in 1953, after he was transferred outside his province.
 He retired from civil service in 1954.